Random acts of kindness

-"About four years ago I was struggling with both depression and pain from a kidney condition.
-I was hideously sick after walking to our local Morrisons.
-In the car park.
-An old lady stopped, gave me tissues, a bottle of water and - I'll never forget this - knelt down and wiped the vomit off my shoes."
+"About four years ago I was struggling with both depression and pain from a kidney condition, and was hideously sick in Morrison's car park.
+An old lady stopped, gave me tissues, a bottle of water and - I'll never forget this - knelt down and wiped the sick off my shoes."

-"I did something very small which had unexpected repercussions.
-I genuinely told an elderly lady at the hairdresser's how beautiful I thought she looked, her pixie cut made her eyes sparkle and her face seemed illuminated from within.
+"I told an elderly lady at the hairdresser's how beautiful I thought she looked: her pixie cut made her eyes sparkle and her face seemed illuminated from within.
 When she'd floated out looking ecstatic with her new hair do, her stylist popped over to me and told me that the lady was recently widowed.
 The shock had caused her to lose a lot of hair, so much that she'd become so ashamed and self conscious that she'd become a recluse and had stopped driving.
 It had taken her a massive effort to get out the front door and on a bus that morning.
 One small compliment but sincerely meant from a stranger, and it seemed to validate her struggle to start living again."